 ASA, along with the Theodore Roosevelt Conservation Partnership (TRCP), the Center for Coastal Conservation and the Coastal Conservation Association, convened a series of five workshops in the Gulf region focusing on further identifying the recreational fishing community’s priorities for Gulf restoration.
 TRCP released a report in late 2013 summarizing recommendations from the workshops.

-The US Treasury Department in October 2014 began accepting RESTORE grant applications from eligible states and local governments affected by the Deepwater Horizon oil spill.
-Additionally, 44 new restoration projects encompassing $627 million were announced through the Natural Resource Damage Assessment Early Restoration process.
-Many of these projects specifically benefit recreational fishing and are in alignment with the type of projects for which ASA and its partners have advocated, including the establishment of fisheries research facilities, creation of dozens of near shore artificial reefs, and improvements to boating access facilities.
-ASA extends its utmost appreciation to the Natural Resource Damage Assessment Trustees for developing project plans that will aid the Gulf region and the broader fishing community.
+In the most recent wave of funding for environmental and economic restoration in the wake of the Deepwater Horizon oil spill, 44 new restoration projects encompassing $627 million were announced through the NRDA Early Restoration process.
+Many of these projects are specific to recreational fishing and align with the types of projects for which ASA and its partners have advocated, including the establishment of fisheries research facilities, creation of dozens of near shore artificial reefs and improvements to boating access facilities.
+The sportfishing industry would like to acknowledge the NRDA Trustees for developing project plans that will aid the recreational fishing community.